Claim: Video shows Golden Corral restaurant storing food in an outdoor trash enclosure.

 Golden Corral Corporation and I take great pride in maintaining high standards of food quality, sanitation and guest experience.
 The Port Orange incident was a result of the Associate Manager making a bad decision to improperly store food when the corporate inspector made a routine, unannounced visit to the restaurant.
 I apologize that a member of my management team made this bad decision.
 To be clear, this inspection was conducted by Golden Corral Corporation.
 Brandon Huber did notify my area manager of the issue, and we acted swiftly to dispose of all the improperly stored foods.
 No guest was served any of this food that was handled improperly.

 Brandon Huber actually assisted in the disposal of the food items the day before he posted the videos.
-I am personally disappointed that Mr. Huber chose to post the videos and make false statements after the situation was corrected.
+I am personally disappointed that

 I have a fantastic team of 110 hard-working people at the Port Orange restaurant.
 Again, I apologize for this unfortunate incident.